 It helps that we're actually from Poland, and although our budget blogging days are over in favor of adventure travel, we remember well how to spend one day in Warsaw for $21 and other such pearls of budgeting wisdom.

-So, check out the following advice, and you will hopefully save yourself a stack of cash on your next visit to Poland.
+So, check out the following advice, and you'll hopefully save a significant amount of money on your next visit to Poland.

 Table of Contents